This post was originally published in 2015

 The rise of citizen journalism and the distributed workforce has meant that good writers and editors with great portfolios, recognised certifications and great time-management skills are highly sought after.

 All you really need to kick start your career in professional writing is a home office with a reliable computer, fast internet connection and good knowledge base.
-Consider getting yourself a Certificate in Professional Editing and Proofreading or a Certificate in Freelance Journalism.

 A relaxing haven

 Another use for that spare room or garage space at home could be to start your very own massage therapy room.